-Starting September 23, 2021, the USDA will begin accepting applications for the Pandemic Response and Safety (PRS) Grant Program.
+The USDA is accepting applications for the Pandemic Response and Safety (PRS) Grant Program.
 PRS was developed to support agricultural stakeholders who haven’t yet received substantial federal financial assistance to respond to the COVID-19 crisis.
-Approximately $650 billion is available to fund applications and the application period closes November 8, 2021.
+Approximately $650 billion is available to fund applications.
+(See Video at the bottom of this page.)

 Am I Eligible for the PRS Grant Program?